B1Z0N/derivas/README.md

 #### ByCustom

-Replace one IDvExpr with other or use your own simplfiers:
+Replace one IDvExpr with another or use your own simplifiers:
 ```csharp
 var expr = Log(Mul(2, "x"), 3);